dshanley/dshanley.github.io/_posts/2016-05-25-metrics-for-startups.md

 This is what you track as you search for your destiny.

 We’re an early stage company right now, and before I scaled up my last company, we were bootstrapping out of my apartment (almost uncomfortably too long).
 At this point, it doesn’t make a lot of sense to focus on Monthly Recurring Revenue (MRR), Churn, and Customer Acquisition Costs (CAC).
 You don’t have many customers.
 And even if you do have customers, you don’t have enough of the right ones -- the kind of customers you are going to build a repeatable business with -- yet.
 You’re currently searching for the elusive product-market fit and the whole focus should be around validating core business assumptions.
-You’re preparing your systems for liftoff, and to support the [One Metrics that Matters (OMtM)](http://www.paulgraham.com/growth.html) -- growth -- you need to measure what’s going to get you there first.
+You’re preparing your systems for liftoff, and to support the [One Metric that Matters (OMtM)](http://www.paulgraham.com/growth.html) -- growth -- you need to measure what’s going to get you there first.

 First, you need to build **awareness**.